iammiracle01/Product-preview-card/README.md

 │
 ├── index.html       # The main HTML file
 ├── styles.css       # The CSS file for styling
-└── assets/          # Directory for images and other assets
-    └── screenshot.png
+└── screenshot.png   # The image
 ```

 ## Contributing